What to know: Reporting QSEHRA benefits on W-2s

 If your QSEHRA only allows for tax-free reimbursements, then that's it!
 There is no where else you have to report the benefit on the W-2.

-There are two types of claims that are eligible for taxable reimbursement under QSEHRA:
+There is only one type of claim that is eligible for taxable reimbursement under QSEHRA:

-- premiums paid on a pre-tax basis for coverage under a group health plan sponsored by the employer of the eligible employee’s spouse
+premiums paid on a pre-tax basis for coverage under a group health plan sponsored by the employer of the eligible employee’s spouse (you can read more about this here)

-As the employer, you have the option of whether or not to include taxable reimbursements for one or both of these types of claims in you QSEHRA.
+As the employer, you have the option of whether or not to include taxable reimbursements for these claims in your QSEHRA.

 If you do offer taxable reimbursements, you will still report the offered benefit in box 12 as explained below.